exasol/error-reporting-lua/doc/user_guide/user_guide.md

 * `code`: A machine readable error identifier
 * `message`: description of the error
-* `parameters`: list of parameter values used to replace placeholders in the description
+* `parameters`: table of parameters used to replace placeholders in the description
 * `mitigations`: list of things users can do to fix the error

 ## Optional Attributes and Fault Tolerance